Davina Bruce – Delivery Woman of the Year

 - Made to fit perfectly over the glass pint milk bottles

 - Dishwasher-friendly and wipe clean surface glass milk bottle tops

 - Available in a range of colours from pastel pink and baby blue to deep red and bright yellow

-We advise that once opened, our glass pints of milk will last 7-10 days.
-However, if you do wish to extend the life of the milk/juice, or just keep it as fresh as the day you opened it, these reusable milk tops will do just that.
+We advise that once opened, our glass pints of fresh milk will last 7-10 days.
+However, if you do wish to extend the life of the fresh milk/juice, or just keep it as fresh as the day you opened it, these reusable milk tops will do just that.

 The silicone milk bottle tops are a cool way to funk up your fridge with and due to their clean ability, makes them easy to reuse.

 “In the UK, 5.5 billion plastic bottles escape household recycling collection every year.
 They will be littered, landfilled or incinerated.
 Of these bottles, 55% (approximately 3 billion) are incinerated and 45% (approximately 2.5 billion) are landfilled every year” – Moopops